-All students will be required to complete and return to the school a health statement and provide written evidence of a T.B.
-(Mantoux) test, along with required immunizations prior to externship.
+Based on externship site requirements, students may be required to complete and return to the school a health statement and provide written evidence of a T.B.
+(Mantoux)test, along with required immunizations prior to externship.
 The T.B. test must not be over 12 months old by graduation.
 Due to the increased risk of Hepatitis B exposure to allied health professionals, the school strongly recommends that students in non-patient care programs also be inoculated for Hepatitis B prior to externship.
 The hepatitis B vaccine is a series of three (3) inoculations with recommended intervals of 0, 1 & 6 months.
 Students will have to sign a Hepatitis B waiver and hold harmless agreement unless written proof of inoculation is provided.